uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 ### Apply the next texture to your Cactus

 - Go back into Maya
-- Close the uv editor panel if it is still open
+- Close the UV editor panel if it is still open
 - Select your cactus
 - Hold down the right mouse button and select **Assign new material**